Cohomological Milnor formula and Saito's conjecture on characteristic classes: Introduction

 \subsection{Notation and Conventions}

-\begin{enumerate} \item Let $S$ be a Noetherian scheme and ${\rm Sch}_{S}$ the category of separated schemes of finite type over $S$. \item Let $\Lambda$ be a Noetherian ring such that $m\Lambda=0$ for some integer $m$ invertible on $S$ unless otherwise stated explicitly. \item For any scheme $X\in {\rm Sch}_S$, we denote by $D_{\rm ctf}(X,\Lambda)$ the derived category of complexes of $\Lambda$-modules of finite tor-dimension with constructible cohomology groups on $X$.
+\begin{enumerate} \item Let $S$ be a Noetherian scheme and ${\rm Sch}_{S}$ the category of separated schemes of finite type over $S$.
+Let $\Lambda$ be a Noetherian ring such that $m\Lambda=0$ for some integer $m$ invertible on $S$ unless otherwise stated explicitly. \item For any scheme $X\in {\rm Sch}_S$, we denote by $D(X,\Lambda)$ the derived category of \'etale sheaves of $\Lambda$-modules on $X$ and by $D_{\rm ctf}(X,\Lambda)$ the derived category of complexes of \'etale sheaves of $\Lambda$-modules of finite tor-dimension with constructible cohomology groups on $X$.

 \item For any morphism $f:X\to Y$ in ${\rm Sch}_S$, we denote by $D_{\rm ctf}(X/Y,\Lambda)\subseteq D_{\rm ctf}(X,\Lambda)$ the full subcategory consisting of objects $\mathcal F$ such that $f$ is universally locally acyclic relatively to $\mathcal F$ (also say $\mathcal F$ is universally locally acyclic over $Y$).
 We define $K_0(X/Y,\Lambda)$ to be the Grothendieck group of $D_{\rm ctf}(X/Y,\Lambda)$. \item For any separated morphism $f:X\to Y$ in ${\rm Sch}_S$, we use the following notation